DanielBrechner/hurrdat_co2/README.md

-# Comparing Hurricane data from 1851-2015 with global CO2 emissions to evaluate a possible correlation
+# Comparing Hurricane data from 1851-2015 with global CO2 emissions data to evaluate a possible correlation

+Hurricanes are natural disasters that can have devastating effects on human populations, infrastructure, and economies.
+The frequency, intensity, and duration of hurricanes can be influenced by a range of factors, including temperature, humidity, ocean currents, and wind patterns.
+CO2 emissions, on the other hand, are a key driver of global warming and climate change.
+The burning of fossil fuels, deforestation, and other human activities have led to increased levels of CO2 in the atmosphere, which can cause a range of negative impacts, including rising sea levels, more frequent and severe heat waves, and changes in precipitation patterns.

+The potential correlation between these two variables is an important area of study as it could have significant implications for climate change research and policy.

 ## Running this project